patrickohemeng/macoverlay-releases/README.md

 ### Menu bar icon not visible?
 If your menu bar is full, use the Dock menu or Help menu instead.
 Right-click the MacOverlay icon in the Dock.

+### Notifications on wrong monitor?
+Open Settings and select the correct display from the Display dropdown.

+## Contributing

+Found a bug or have a feature request?
+Please [open an issue](https://github.com/patrickohemeng/macoverlay-releases/issues) - I actively monitor and respond to feedback.

 ## License

 Copyright 2024 MacOverlay.
 All rights reserved.

 ---

 **Note:** This repository contains release binaries only.
-For feature requests or bug reports, please use the Issues tab.